 Introducing a novel circuit design that enables precise current measurements, even at extremely low levels.

 This innovative circuitry grants you the ability to effortlessly measure currents as minute as 100 nanoamps, thanks to its capability to gauge currents down to one microamp fullscale.

 The foundation of this circuit lies in the utilization of a high-accuracy JFET-input operational amplifier known as LF13741, developed by National Semiconductor.

-To establish the initial output offset, RV1, a trimpot, is employed, which seldom requires adjustment.
+To establish the initial output offset null for the IC 741, RV1, a trimpot, is employed, which seldom requires adjustment.

 The op-amp's amplification factor is determined by a switch, facilitating the attainment of the desired full-scale reading.